-In 2007 the ILO, UNICEF and WFP established the United Nations Joint Programme on Social Protection in Mozambique, with the aim of protecting vulnerable populations through the gradual development of a national Social Protection Floor, in line with the Action Plan for the Reduction of Poverty (PARP), and policies and sectorial plans of the Republic of Mozambique.
+In 2007 the ILO, UNICEF and WFP established the United Nations Joint Programme on Social Protection in Mozambique, with the goal of protecting vulnerable populations through the gradual development of a national Social Protection Floor, in line with the Action Plan for the Reduction of Poverty (PARP), and policies and sectorial plans of the Republic of Mozambigue.
 The implementation of the Joint Programme was materialised through a common annual work plan, developed on the basis of the Government (multi-) annual plans and the United Nations Development Assistance Framework (UNDAF).
 The UN Resident Coordinator supports this work, by ensuring the cohesion of strategies and activities among UN agencies.
-UN joint support is provided at three levels, and the three agencies have complementary and mutually reinforcing roles:
+UN Joint support is provided at three levels, and the three agencies have complementary and mutually reinforcing roles:

-A) MACRO: At Policy Level: the ILO has played a key role in supporting the policy design process and costing of policy options, resulting in the development of a comprehensive legal and policy framework for social protection.
-It has also provided support to the evaluation and revision of the National Strategy for Basic Social Security 2010-2014 (ENSSB).
+A) MACRO: At the Policy Level: the ILO has played a key role in supporting the policy design process and costing of policy options, resulting in the development of a comprehensive legal and policy framework for social protection.
+It has also provided support to the evaluation and revision the National Strategy for Basic Social Security 2010-2014 (ENSSB).
 Through an analysis of fiscal space for basic social protection and budget allocations to the sector, the ILO has illustrated the need to expand fiscal space for social protection and to ensure sustainable funding for INAS programmes.
 A partnership established with the IMF and the Mozambique Civil Society Platform for Social Protection, has proven effective in successfully advocating for increased budget allocations to the sector.

-B) MESO: At Systems' Level: UNICEF's support has been instrumental in enhancing the managerial capacity of Government through the development of a new business model, which includes new standard operating procedures related to targeting, payment, case management, and monitoring of programme implementation.
+B) MESO: At the systems level: UNICEF's support has been instrumental in enhancing the managerial capacity of government through the development of a new business model, which includes new standard operating procedures related to targeting, payment, case management, and monitoring of programme implementation.
 It has also coordinated efforts to streamline programme operations, which are expected to enhance transparency and accountability, reduce the administrative workload, and ensure that administrative data is more reliable and accessible.
 The establishment of linkages with other systems and programmes has also been strengthened in order to capitalise on the multiplier effect of a multi-sectorial, integrated response to vulnerable households.

-C) MICRO: At Implementation Level, WFP has played an important role in piloting alternative implementation mechanisms-such as payments on the basis of vouchers or bank cards--for the new Public Works Programme and the in-kind transfer programme for child-headed and HIV-affected households.
+C) MICRO: At the implementation level, WFP has played an important role through piloting alternative implementation mechanisms-such as payments on the basis of vouchers or bank cards--for the new Public Works Programme and the in-kind transfer programme for child-headed and HIV-affected households.
 This has included capacity building of INAS officials at the local level and the gradual transfer of implementation responsibilities to INAS.

-The three UN agencies cooperate at the three levels, under the leadership of the respective lead agency, ensuring that development in one level inform policy and actions in others.
+The three UN agencies cooperate at the three levels, under the leadership of the respective lead agency, ensuring that developments at one level inform policy and actions at others.

-Rostalina Viana is ready to withdraw cash with her bank card, provided by the Productive Social Action Programme.
+Rostalina Viana with her bank card ready to withdraw cash received through her participation in the Productive Social Action Programme.